NIPKaart/offstreet-parking/README.md

 ## About

-This project makes it possible to read garages / park + ride data from their API and write it to a Laravel database to use within NIPKaart.
+This project makes it possible to collect data from municipalities about off-street parking spaces (garages or park and rides) and upload them to the [NIPKaart][nipkaart] platform.

 ## Supported